seregazhuk/seregazhuk.github.io_old/_posts/2017-07-17-reatcphp-http-server.md

 </p>

 ### Determining file mime type
-In PHP we have a nice function `mime_content_type` which returns MIME Content-type for a file.
+In PHP we have a nice function `mime_content_type` which returns MIME type for a file.
 We can use it to replace a hardcoced value for `Content-Type` header:

 {% highlight php %}
 <?php